rehasantiago/Gify/README.md

 # GIF-generator-
-A gif generator using jquery file upload plugin,opencv and imageio
+A gif generator using jquery file upload plugin,opencv and image